acolby/proxyload/README.md

 The load utility creates a nested proxy structure for dynamically loading and executing code based on type and name hierarchies.
 It's the core mechanism that enables Proxyload's runtime code loading capabilities.

+# Build Utility

+For detailed documentation on the build utility, see [src/build/README.md](src/build/README.md).

+The build utility compiles your proxied code structure into individual JavaScript files that can be dynamically loaded at runtime.
+It uses esbuild under the hood and supports custom plugins and configuration options.

 # Barrel Utility

 For detailed documentation on the barrel utility, see [src/barrel/Readme.md](src/barrel/Readme.md).